 Kristin Põder - Life after malnutrition

-It's probably been 6 years now since I completely fell out with my body.
+It has probably been 6 years now since I completely fell out with my own body.
 Why?
-I'll tell you more precisely right away.
+I will tell you more precisely soon.

-At the age of seven, I started beauty and group gymnastics.
-At first, slowly and calmly, but over the years, that little hobby athlete became a competitive athlete.
-Training 6 times a week, whistle and beatings.
-Looking back, I do wonder how I managed.
-At one point, as probably with many teenage girls, nutrition and the question "Am I thin enough?" became very important.
+At the age of five, I started beauty and group gymnastics.
+At first, slowly and calmly, but over the years, that small hobby athlete became a competitive athlete.
+Training six times a week, whistles and scoldings.
+Looking back, I wonder how I managed.
+At one point, as with many teenage girls, nutrition and the question "Am I thin enough?" became very important.
 Obviously not.
-There's always room for improvement.
-I thought I'd lose a couple of kilos, probably just because it was fashionable.
+There is always room for improvement.
+I thought I would lose a couple of kilos, probably just because it was fashionable.
 Some girls had that plan too.
-Thought, done – the scale became my best friend or my enemy.
+Thought and done – the scale became my greatest friend or enemy.
 At first, I weighed myself about once a day, but as time went on, I found myself staring at those numbers on the scale more and more.
-This developed into a serious addiction.
-I'd like to say it was the only addiction I've had to face.
-Satisfaction, "Yes, I've achieved something again," a good feeling and adrenaline ruled my senses whenever I found smaller numbers on the scale.
-Every 100g was a victory.
-And who wouldn't want to win?
-I weighed myself at least 3 times a day.
-Absolutely not considering that the body retains water and undigested food also weighs quite a bit.
-Even a 100g higher number on the scale caused me huge disappointment and anxiety.
+This led to a serious addiction.
+I want to say it was the only addiction I have had to face.
+Satisfaction, "Yes, I have achieved something again," a pleasant feeling and adrenaline ruled my senses when I found smaller numbers on the scale again.
+Every 100 grams was a victory.
+And who wouldn’t want to win?
+I weighed myself at least three times a day.
+Absolutely without considering that the body retains water and undigested food also weighs quite a bit.
+Even a 100-gram higher number on the scale caused me great disappointment and anxiety.
 Where did this lead?
 Constant self-flagellation.
-My schedule with meal times looked more or less like this – Breakfast – often I didn't eat anything, school – I didn't even stick my nose into the cafeteria, Lunch before 2.5h training – Hello protein pudding and apple – seemed like the only safe choices, training and then home to eat dinner.
-Of course, I ate as little of that as possible too.
-I vividly remember how one single Kalev kirju koer candy was divided over a week, meaning I allowed myself one tiny bite each day.
+My schedule with meal times looked more or less like this – Breakfast – often I didn’t eat anything, school – I didn’t even put my nose into the cafeteria, Lunch before 2.5 hours of training – Hello protein pudding and apple – seemed like the only safe choices, training and then home to eat dinner.
+Of course, I ate as little as possible then too.
+I vividly remember how one single Kalev "kirju koer" candy was divided over the week, meaning I allowed myself one tiny bite each day.

 It is sad, terrible, and horrifying to think about what I did to my body.
 Probably the only thing I deeply regret in my life.